simlal/MqttBroker-SQLite-Flask_minimalist-stack/project-presentation/presentation.md

 Project Overview 🌐
 ===

-This project connects a NORVI ESP32 microcontroller to WiFi and an MQTT broker.
+This project develops a Rust-based firmware for an IoT gateway optimizing network coverage for cold-chain temperature monitoring sensors 🌡️

-Data is published to a topic based on MAC address and handled by a MQTT (Mosquitto)/Flask backend that stores it in SQLite.
+The gateway uses an industrial ESP32-WROOM32 (Norvi IIOT AE04) with an OLED display for real-time signal strength monitoring 📶

-The firmware 🕹️ code is written in **Rust** using the *Embassy* framework, which is `async` and `no-std`, while the backend is written in *Python* with **Flask** and **SQLite**.
+The firmware 🕹️ is written in **Rust** using the *Embassy* async framework, while the backend uses *Python* with **Flask** and **SQLite**.

-Backend code is minimalist and portable by leveraging `docker compose` for easy, cloud-native ☁️ deployment. is:issue state:open
+Backend is containerized and cloud-agnostic ☁️ by leveraging `docker compose` for portable deployment across environments 🐳

 **Code repositories:**